sound-mind-banner

-Bach flower remedies were formulated by Dr. Edward Bach in the 1930's.
+Bach flower remedies for anxiety were formulated by Dr. Edward Bach in the 1930's.
 Dr. Bach wasn't only known as a regular physician but he was also known as a homeopathic practitioner.

 Bach developed these flower remedies with the belief that each flower essence was effective for bringing balance to the emotions, therefore promoting health in the body.